 If you incorporate it into a page then the person in charge will automatically be selected and presented.

-Because the metadata add-on allows complete access to the data for macro / user macro developers, this results in an almost endless amount of possible applications to structure your own Confluence more efficiently and to obtain information more quickly.
+Because the Metadata app allows complete access to the data for macro / user macro developers, this results in an almost endless amount of possible applications to structure your own Confluence more efficiently and to obtain information more quickly.